nktnlx/jetbrains_python_developer/README.md

 8. Numeric Matrix Processor -- how to read and output matrices, do operations on them (add, multiply, multiply by a constant, transponse), compute the determinant of a square matrix and its inverse.
 Practised recursion, nested lists and indexing.
 9. Simple Banking System -- a simple banking system with database was developed in this project.
 Applied Luhn algorithm, learned SQL basics and used sqlite3 module to complete this project.
 10. To-Do List -- practiced loops, conditions and statements.
 Also learned the basics of SQLAlchemy to manage SQLite database on Python.
 The project was built using OOP.
 11. Regex Engine -- wrote an extendable regex engine that can handle basic regex syntax, including literals (a, b, c, etc.), wild-cards (.), and metacharacters (?, +, ^, $).
 Learned about the regex syntax, practiced working with parsing and slicing, and got more familiar with boolean algebra and recursion.
+12. Smart Calculator -- coded a calculator that not only adds, subtracts, and multiplies, but is also smart enough to remember your previous calculations.
+Extensively used lists, strings and dictionaries.
+Also got some experience with 2 important data structures: the stack and the queue.